 Japanese visa renewal, part 2: application form fun

-To apply for a visa renewal ('extension of period of stay') in Japan, obviously there's an application form.
+To apply for a visa renewal ('extension of period of stay') in Japan, you need to fill out and submit an application form.
+Duh, obviously.
 There's a damn form for everything here.

 Whether you fill it out in English or Japanese is up to you.
 But if you've been learning the language for a while, like me, people will expect you to use Japanese.